obvonage/deved-platform/content/blog/en/5-things-you-probably-didn’t-know-about-vonage-ai-studio.md

 ![Import Agent Dialog Box](/content/blog/5-things-you-probably-didn’t-know-about-vonage-ai-studio/import-agent-dialog.png "import-agent-dialog.png")

-Finally, press **Import Agent**, and your new Agent will be listed.
+Finally, click on the **Import Agent** button on the top right.
+Your new agent will now be listed on the Agents dashboard.

 ![Imported Agent Successfully](/content/blog/5-things-you-probably-didn’t-know-about-vonage-ai-studio/agent-imported-successfully.png "agent-imported-successfully.png")

-**Note** - After creating your Agent, you need to set a phone number.
+**Note** - After creating your Agent, you will need to assign a new phone number in order to publish it.

-## Tip #2 - See transcripts of past SMS conversations for reporting or troubleshooting
+## Tip #2 - Reporting features for past channel conversations

-Sometimes you need to view past SMS conversations between a user and your virtual Agent for reporting or troubleshooting purposes.
+Sometimes you need to view past What's App, SMS, HTTP conversations between a user and your virtual Agent for reporting or troubleshooting purposes.
 Select the **Agent** from which you want to view the conversation data and click on **Reports** from the top menu navigation.

 ![Reports](/content/blog/5-things-you-probably-didn’t-know-about-vonage-ai-studio/reports.png "reports.png")